Cost of Living in Portland: $6,302 Monthly Guide

 neighborhood rent versus purchase

-Buying looks different.
-Median home prices sit near $550,000, with listings averaging over $714,000.
-Monthly mortgage payments and upfront costs can outpace renting in many areas.
+Monthly mortgage payments, taxes, insurance, and upfront costs can outpace renting in many areas.
 Use these benchmarks to weigh neighborhood trade-offs before deciding.

 Neighborhood Rent Breakdown

-Rents vary widely across Portland.
-Central neighborhoods are much more expensive than outlying areas.
-Median one-bedroom rents run about $1,694 downtown and roughly $1,928 in the Pearl District.
+Median one-bedroom rents can run about $1,694 downtown and roughly $1,928 in the Pearl District.
+Less expensive neighborhoods may average near $1,380 for a one-bedroom.

-• Trendy pockets: premium prices, limited supply.
+• Trendy pockets: premium prices, strong demand, and limited supply.

-• Outlying areas: lower rents, longer commute.
+• Outlying areas: lower rents, longer commutes, and more transportation planning.

 Buying vs. Renting

-Average rent for a one-bedroom is about $1,500/month; two-bedrooms often exceed $2,000.
-Downtown areas like the Pearl District push one-bedrooms to $1,694 and two-bedrooms to $1,928.
+Average rent for a one-bedroom is about $1,500 per month, while two-bedrooms often exceed $2,000.
+Downtown and Pearl District rentals can cost more.

 Utilities, Internet, and Home Maintenance Costs